darrenleeyong/darrenleeyong/_posts/2017-12-07-mydesignprocess.markdown

 ![designprocess](/images/blog/01/design_process.png)

-I usually start the process with preliminary research an set the **focus** of the project before working on understanding the constraints around it.
+I usually start the process with preliminary research and set the **focus** of the project before working on understanding the constraints around it.

 As designers entering an age where there are many considerations to take note of, we have to keep ourselves up to date within constraints such as the technologies behind the products, the legal and government restrictions of usage, security and privacy guidelines, and on top of our user-centered processes in order to build a successful product.